 Place a small bowl of water and brush to the side of a cutting board.

 Place a baking sheet lined with paper towels next to the cooking area.
-Using tongs, fill the pot with as many spring rolls that will fit without overcrowding, and fry until golden brown.
+Using tongs, fill the pot with as many Thai egg rolls that will fit without overcrowding, and fry until golden brown.

 If the oil is hot enough, it will cook quickly and just take a few minutes.
 Since everything is cooked inside the spring roll, you don’t have to worry about the inside cooking, so once it’s golden all over on the outside, use tongs to take it out and add the next batch.
 Keep an eye on it, since it can go from golden brown to dark brown very quickly.